ibbles/StrictAliasing/README.md

 ```

 Reading the aliasing rules one might come to believe that `i` and `f` cannot
-alias because they point to two unrelated types `uint32_t` and `float`.
-However,
+alias because they point to the two unrelated types `uint32_t` and `float`.
-the bug report was filed because the compiler had used the non-aliasing
+However, the bug report was filed because the compiler had used the non-aliasing
 assumption to reorder the two writes, placing the write through `f` before the
 write through `i`.
 The ticket report submitter had called `write_write_read`
 with the same pointer passed to both parameters and got unexpected results.